dsmatter/onerr/README.md

     }

 ### CoffeeScript
-It looks even nice in CoffeeScript:
+It looks even nicer in CoffeeScript:

     onerr = require "onerr"